 At Reef, fried mac and cheese and braised collards share the menu with kimchi and sweet and sour chard.
 His shrimp salad recipe blends some of his favorite flavors and, he says, it would fit right in on any holiday table.
-'It's a perfect starter salad, light and crisp before a heavier Thanksgiving turkey dinner."
+'It's a perfect starter salad, light and crisp," Caswell says.

 His favorite food: "Simply grilled fish just off the boat, with a little lemon and a little salad -- that's perfect."

 Where he gets his best recipe ideas: "On the last mile of a run, something will often pop into my head.
 But inspiration can come from anywhere; you just have to be open to it."